halt-dos/hd-wiki-public/docs/cloud/anti-ddos.md

 ---
 # Anti-DDoS

-Bullet-proof DDoS protection to ensure your website remains secure and online - all the time.
+Bullet-proof DDoS protection to ensure your website remains online and secure by instantaneous inline protection - all the time.

 ---